TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.handler.rst

 error handlers, and entity resolvers.
 Applications normally only need to implement those interfaces whose events they are interested in; they can implement the interfaces in a single object or in multiple objects.
-Handler implementations should inherit from the base classes provided in the module :mod:`xml.sax.handler`, so that all methods get default implementations.
+Handler implementations should inherit kutoka the base classes provided in the module :mod:`xml.sax.handler`, so that all methods get default implementations.